AP (Advanced Placement) Exams and courses offer academically motivated students the opportunity to earn college credit in high school.

-AP® (Advanced Placement) exams and courses offer academically motivated students the opportunity to inexpensively earn college credit.
-The College Board offers 38 AP Exams in the subject areas of English, history and government, science, math and computer science, arts, and world languages.
+The College Board offers up to 40 AP Exams in the subject areas of English, history and government, science, math and computer science, arts, and world languages.

-Each exam takes between two and three hours and can earn college credit with a qualifying score (at some colleges a score of 3, at others 4 or 5).
-While some colleges will give academic credits for AP Exams or allow students to bypass certain freshman courses, others will only give elective credit; it is up to each college as to how the exams are handled.
+Each exam takes between two and three hours and can earn college credit with a qualifying score (at some colleges, a score of 3 is required, at others 4 or 5).
+While some colleges will give academic credits for AP Exams or allow students to bypass certain freshman courses, others will only give elective credit; it is up to each college to determine how the exams are handled.

 Scoring